 The Ferrari packed advanced engineering into its 2450mm wheelbase, including a twin-turbo V8 power unit and a lightweight Kevlar and carbon composite body.
 And yet, it was not a spaceship like the 959.
 If the Porsche was a glimpse into the technology-laden future, the F40 was heralded as the most distilled, most satisfying version of the old ways of doing things.
 It had none of the electronic nannies now standard in every modern performance car.
 It did not use trick engine mapping and traction control to augment lap times.
 No power steering, power brakes or ABS to reassure the driver.
 Weight was kept to a minimum: the composite body panels were built for strength and low weight; Lexan-clothed windscreen was used instead of glass; and the interior was sparse to say the least, with no sound system, glove compartment or elaborate trims or upholstery.
 The F40 demanded the utmost attention and focus.
 Give it that, though, and it would give back the best driving experience of any car on the road at the time and most of them since.
 For Enzo, who died in 1988, it was a fitting final act, and it pointed to a future in which his company would, even after his passing, be at the forefront of ultra-high-performance road cars.
 Only 1311 examples were produced.

-This fine 1:8 scale model is of the Ferrari F40 in its original European specification has been handcrafted and finished in our workshops with the co-operation and assistance of Ferrari regarding original finishes, materials, archive imagery and drawings.
+These fine 1:8 scale models of the Ferrari F40 have been handcrafted and finished in our workshops with the co-operation and assistance of Ferrari regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.

-The Ferrari F40 in European specification is limited to just 199 pieces.
+The Ferrari F40 is limited to just 199 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.